learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 The browser also provides a helpful model for understanding what _sending_ data from the browser looks like.
 We know this as an HTML _form_.
-Technically speaking, HTML forms "use an HTTP `POST` to send content gathered in `<input>` elements to a specified URL" It's also 100% technically correct to say "`fetch()` uses an HTTP `POST` to send content gathered in a JavaScript `Object`
+Technically speaking, HTML forms "use an HTTP `POST` to send content gathered in `<input>` elements to a specified URL."
+It's also 100% technically correct to say "`fetch()` uses an HTTP `POST` to send content gathered in a JavaScript `Object`."

 HTML forms are still widely used, but with `fetch()`, we have more detailed control of the request.
-Using `fetch()`, we can actually _override_ the normal behavior of an HTML form, capturing any user input, packaging it up with the appropriate request information and sending it out.
+Using `fetch()`, we can actually _override_ the normal behavior of an HTML form, capture any user input, package it up with the appropriate request information and send it out.

 Our focus this lesson will be to learning how to send data using `fetch()`.